Pregnancy Discrimination Under Title VII

 What are the protections under Title VII against discrimination based upon pregnancy?

-Title VII protects women against discrimination based upon pregnancy or intent to become pregnant.
+Title VII protects women against discrimination based on pregnancy or intent to become pregnant.
 The Pregnancy Discrimination Act of 1978 amended title VII to provide the following specific protections:

-• Insurance Plans – Employers sponsoring or offering health or disability plans must include coverage for pregnancy, childbirth, and related medical conditions in the same manner as other health conditions.
-Further, plans that cover female employees must also cover employees’ spouses.
+Employers sponsoring or offering health or disability plans must include coverage for pregnancy, childbirth, and related medical conditions in the same manner as other health conditions.
+Further, plans that cover female employees must also cover employee's spouses.